Oscar Edelstein: La Teoría Sagrada del Espacio Acoustico – Libro I

 In 2004, La Teoría Sagrada del Espacio Acoustico – Libro I was recorded in Super Audio by the Ensamble Nacional del Sur.
-It was critically acclaimed and created a considerable excitement as the first disc in Latin America to be recorded in Super Audio (5.1) and as the first work in the world to have been specifically composed for this system.
-Edelstein both conducted the ENS and played the piano alongside, Mariano Cura (Keyboards / Technical Head), Nicolás Varchausky (Electric Guitar), Diego Romero Mascaró (Drums & Percussion), Mario Castelli (Piano), Jerónimo Carmona (Bass & Double Bass) and Richard Arce (Electric Guitar).
+It was critically acclaimed and created considerable excitement as the first disc in Latin America to be recorded in Super Audio (5.1) and as the first work in the world to have been specifically composed for this system.
+Edelstein both conducted the ENS and played the piano alongside Mariano Cura (Keyboards / Technical Head), Nicolás Varchausky (Electric Guitar), Diego Romero Mascaró (Drums & Percussion), Mario Castelli (Piano), Jerónimo Carmona (Bass & Double Bass), and Richard Arce (Electric Guitar).